Minkowski tensors for point clouds and voxelized data: robust, asymptotically unbiased estimators: Experimental data

 \subsection{Nanorough surfaces}

+Next, we apply our algorithms to a distinctly different experimental data set that represents a nanorough surface known as ``black silicon'', from \cite{spengler_strength_2019}, measured via atomic force microscopy~(AFM).
+The surface is represented as a point cloud that is formed by the $z$-values measured on a grid of $x$- and $y$-values.

+Here, we want to estimate the surface area of the black silicon.
+Note that the point cloud represents the interface as a two-dimensional sheet.
+Therefore, at almost every point of the interface there are two normal vectors with opposite orientation, i.e., facing `up' and `down'.
+Hence, $\Phi_2^{0,0}$ of the two-dimensional sheet is twice the value of $\Phi_2^{0,0}$ of the black silicon within the observation window.
+The latter equals half of the surface area of the black silicon within the observation window.
+Hence, the estimate of $\Phi_2^{0,0}$ of the Voronoi-LSQ algorithm can directly be used as an estimate of the surface area of the black silicon.

-Next, we apply our algorithm to a distinctly different experimental data set, a nanorough surface from \cite{spengler_strength_2019}, measured via atomic force microscopy~(AFM).
-The roughness at the nano scale, i.e., an order of magnitude above atomic resolution, was obtained by a specific etching protocol; see \cite{spengler_strength_2019} for further details.
-Both protocol and three-dimensional visualizations of the data sets (see Figure~\ref{fig:nanosamples}) suggest that the nanorough surface can be described (or at least approximated) by a finite union of compact sets with positive reach.
+The roughness at the nanoscale was obtained by a specific etching protocol; see \cite{spengler_strength_2019} for further details.
+Both the protocol and three-dimensional visualizations of the data sets (see Figure~\ref{fig:nanosamples}) suggest that the nanorough surface can be described (or at least approximated) by a finite union of compact sets with positive reach, but it is an extreme test case for our methods because of the sharp features in the rough surface.
+In fact, the nanorough surface is a difficult example for any estimator of Minkowski tensors because there are features probably almost down to the atomic scale and thus below the already high resolution of about 6\,nm in $x$- and $y$-direction.

+We cannot eliminate pixelation errors merely by increasing the resolution to an arbitrarily high level.
+Instead, the data requires accurate estimates of Minkowski tensors at a reasonable resolution.
+Here we want to compare our algorithms to previous results from a triangulation of the surface and show consistency between the results, as well as a robustness of our algorithm for a reasonable range of values of $R_n$.

-We analyze ten samples in total with three different values of the root mean square (RMS) of height distribution (7\,nm, 24\,nm, and 35\,nm).
+Here, we analyze ten samples in total with three different values of the root mean square (RMS) of height distribution (7\,nm, 24\,nm, and 35\,nm).
 Each sample is measured within a scan window of size $3\,\mu\text{m}\times3\,\mu\text{m}$ and a resolution of $512\times 512$ pixels, i.e., each surface is represented by a grid of three-dimensional points, where the $z$-coordinate represents the height of the surface at the corresponding $(x,y)$ position.

-We varied $R_n$ between 12.5 and 250.
-The results from Table~\ref{tab:nanorough} refer to the value $R_n=25$, which is about 4 times the average nearest neighbor distance in the data.
-This rule of thumb balances robustness (due to a large range of radii) and accuracy (resolving fine details of the nanorough structure).
+Figure~\ref{fig:Nanoscale} shows the estimates of the surface area via the Voronoi-LSQ algorithm as a function of $R_n$.
+A proper choice of $R_n$ has to balance robustness (via a large range of radii) and accuracy (via a small range of radii that resolves fine details of the nanorough structure).
+From our test cases, we derived as a rule of thumb that $R_n$ should be at least four times the average nearest neighbor distance in the data; see \eqref{Faustregel}.
+This rule of thumb is indicated in Fig.~\ref{fig:Nanoscale} by the gray-shaded area.